 (e) How can we watch other solar systems form?
 What does the composition of the Earth and other Solar System objects tell us about how they formed?

-(f) Can we find evidence for habitability elsewhere in the present day Solar System, and habitable environments in extra-solar planets?
+(g) Can we find evidence for habitability elsewhere in the present day Solar System, and habitable environments in extra-solar planets?
 Would this evidence inform the delivery of exogenous prebiotic matter to Earth?

-(g) How many Earth-like planets exist?
+(h) How many Earth-like planets exist?
 Do they have atmospheres?
 In other words, is Earth unique?

 As a scientist, I have always given priorities to research, teaching, mentoring and outreach activities.
 According to me, teaching, mentoring and outreach are extremely rewarding and constitute a fundamental part of my scientific career together with my research.
 Teaching is a great way to guide and motivate students to quench their curiosity and help them to develop their critical thinking abilities.
-Outreach gives me the opportunity to increase the awareness of astronomy and planetary science, ignite interest in science and inspire future scientists.
+Outreach gives me the opportunity to increase the awareness of space science, ignite interest in science and inspire future scientists.

 I am open to any scientific collaborations from theory, observational, or experimental research groups in astronomy and planetary sciences and instrumentalists as well.